Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 - Where to Go for Puppy Name Ideas

 1. Where to Start Looking for a Breeder

-InfoDog.com has a listing of most of the AKC events occurring around the country, including conformation shows, rally, herding, obedience and agility trials.
+InfoDog.com has a listing of most of the AKC events occurring around the country, including conformation shows, and rally, herding, obedience, and agility trials.
 The AKC website has a similar list, but I find this one is the easiest to navigate.
 Find your state's information by doing the following: